-Born and raised in the San Francisco Bay Area, Mezzo Soprano Amber Fasquelle’s career currently unfolds in Europe, where in 2018 she was the winner of the prestigious Opera Foundation Competition, garnering her a year of work as Stipendiat with Deutsche Oper Berlin.
+Born and raised in the San Francisco Bay Area, Mezzo Soprano Amber Fasquelle’s career currently unfolds in Europe, where she currently resides in Valencia as a member of the Centre Perfeccionament Plácido Domingo with the Palau de las Bellas Artes.
+In 2018 she was the winner of the prestigious Opera Foundation Competition, garnering her a year of work as Stipendiat with Deutsche Oper Berlin.
 Her time in the Ensemble for the 2018/19 season has featured her on the stage in such roles as Flora in La Traviata, Mercédès in Carmen, Fox in The Cunning Little Vixen, and many more.
-Amber’s season with Deutsche Oper Berlin will end under the Baton of Sir Simon Rattle, as The Musician in Puccini’s Manon Lescaut.
+Amber’s season with Deutsche Oper Berlin ended under the Baton of Sir Simon Rattle, as The Musician in Puccini’s Manon Lescaut.
 Amber began her career with Cincinnati Opera.
 In 2017 Amber sang the Third Lady in Komische Oper’s acclaimed Barrie Kosky production of Die Zauberflöte.
 The following summer she sang with great success the role of Hannah in the stunning and intimate Laura Kaminsky Opera As One.
 The role was a revelation of meaning for Amber, and the power of the the storytelling and healing relevance it has for our time allowed her to access her full communicative powers.
 For this acclaimed performance, she was noted in the press as a “superb Mezzo Soprano” and “[an] excellent singing actor...rhapsodic” (Cincinnati Business Courier, 2018.)
 Throughout her young career, Amber has performed as a soloist at a number of renowned musical venues, such as Lincoln Center’s Alice Tully Hall, the Mondavi Center in Davis, CA, and Cincinnati’s Historic Music Hall.

 Throughout Amber’s education she has sought richness and range, focusing her energies not just on the vocal arts, but in a dedicated study of drama, foreign language, and a general love of learning.
 All of her time in higher education was spent in the state of Ohio, first at the Oberlin Conservatory of Music, followed by the Cleveland Institute of Music, Case Western Reserve University, and the Cincinnati Conservatory of Music (CCM.)
 Her accomplishments in University earned her a Bachelor’s Degree in Vocal Performance, two secondary concentrations in French and German, as well as an Artist Diploma in operatic study.